jonathanhogg/flitter/docs/windows.md

 the `composite` attribute (default `:over`).
 All of the filters also support the standard shader `gamma` and `alpha` attributes.

+### `!transform`

+Composites its input nodes and then scales, rotates and translates its output.
+This is similar to the `!translate` node in `!canvas` and `!canvas3d` with the exception that the order of operations is fixed: scale, rotate, translate.
+The origin for all of these operations is the *centre* of the image.

+`scale=` *SX;SY*
+: Specifies an amount to scale the image on the X and Y axes, default `1`.
+Negative scales will flip the image on the X and/or Y axis.

+`rotate=` *TURNS*
+: Specifies a clockwise rotation in *turns*, default `0`.

+`translate=` *X;Y*
+: Specifies an amount to translate the image on the X and Y axes specified in *pixels*, with the Y axis pointing up, default `0`.

+Areas "outside" the transformed image will be transparent by default.
+This can be controlled with attribute:

+`border=` *R;G;B;A*
+: Specifies a color to use for all pixels that fall outside of the transformed image.

+*or*:

+`repeat=` *RX;RY*
+: Specifies whether to, instead, either wrap or clamp the edges of the image.
+If `repeat` is `true` for either of the X or Y axes then the image will repeat along that/those axes.
+Otherwise the color at the edge of the image will be stretched across all pixels in that direction.

+### `!vignette`

+A *very* simple vignette filter that (alpha-) fades out the edges of its output.
+It is controlled with the single attribute:

+`inset=` *(0,0.5)*
+: Specifies the inset as a proportion of the height and width at which the fade-out will occur, default `0.25`.

 ### `!adjust`

 The `!adjust` node allows for basic lightness adjustments and takes the